slashvar/slashvar.github.io/_drafts/Defer_ctor.md

     new DeferedType(std::forward<Args>(a)...)
 ```

-Again, here, `a` is a parameters pack.
+Where `a` is a parameters pack.

 Remember when I said I've ended up using a tuple thanks to some templates I found useful?
 Here we are: we have something called `std::apply` that's made for this.
 It takes a callable object and tuple,
 and calls the object with elements of the tuple as parameters.

 I've decided to wrap the `new` in a lambda, but we can probably pass the `new` operator of the class directly.

-Another detail: we want to create the instance as long as it's used.
+Another detail: we want to create the instance only it's used.
 It's used only through `operator*` and `operator->`, and the way they work is so similar that it makes sense to abstract the code in a private member (let's call it `acces_`).

 ```C++
 template <typename DeferedType, typename...
 Args>